Devesh21/BookDatabase/README.md

 Project Description

 We are going to create a book database website.
 The key features of the website would be:
-Create account
+- Create an account
 - Login/Logout
 - Upload a book
-- Search a book(Available for all users)
+- Search for a book(Available for all users)
 - Read a book
 - Download a book
-- Create own list of favourite books
+- Create a list of favourite books
 - Rating/Reviews for books